 When you hear the term “casualty of war,” what do you think of?
 Do you think of fallen or wounded soldiers?
 Refugees?
 Perhaps you might even take it a step further and think of the families affected by the loss of a loved one?
 How about illegitimate children?
-Did they come to mind?
+Do they come to mind?
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Women were told to “give the boys on leave a good time,” but it was never explained what exactly “good time” was supposed to mean.
+Women were told to “give the boys on leave a good time,” but it was never explained what exactly “a good time” was supposed to mean.
 For many, this meant sex.

 “Carpe diem” (seize the day) was a motto they took to heart.
 There must have been a sense of living in the moment because there might not be a tomorrow.

 Adoption in 1914

-Birth control was illegal in the 1910s, and so unmarried mothers with no help were left with three options: abortion (which also was illegal), adoption or foster care.
+Birth control was illegal in the 1910s, and so unmarried mothers were left with three options: abortion (which also was illegal), adoption or foster care.

 Adoption, as a legal entity did not exist, in Britain until 1926 when legislation was passed in England and Wales.
 Scotland passed the same legislation four years later.

 The unwed mothers were desperate.
 Most were poor, and the fathers either didn’t know about their children or wanted nothing to do with them.

 For those who decided to keep their babies, foster care was generally the only option.
 Women paid a fee to the foster parent and were permitted visitation rights.
-Although laws were in place to protect foster children, babies were fed sugar water or cow’s milk and did not receive the proper nutrition.
+Although laws were in place to protect foster children, babies were fed sugar water or cow’s milk and often did not receive the proper nutrition.

 Many of these mothers sought the advice of Fanny Deane, the persona of Mary Ann Brown.
 Fanny Deane was an agony aunt columnist for a magazine called The Weekly Companion that launched just seven months before the war started.